pmoreno-rodriguez/pmoreno-rodriguez.github.io/docs/gravthemes/editorial/index.md

 ```
 ## Navigation in modular one-page website

-### How to create a menu on a modular one-page website <!-- {docsify-ignore} -->
+### How to create a menu on a modular one-page site <!-- {docsify-ignore} -->

 Before you start, you should know what a modular page is in Grav.
 To do this take a look at

 > [!INFO|style:callout|label: MODULAR PAGES]
 > [https://learn.getgrav.org/17/content/modular](https://learn.getgrav.org/17/content/modular).

-The Editorial theme, starting with version 2.0.0, includes support for navigation on single-page websites, created with a modular type page.
+The Editorial theme, starting with version 2.0.0, includes support for navigation on one-page sites, created with a modular type page.

-If your website is only going to have a home page, of a modular type, with different sections (modules), you can automatically make the side menu visible with the name of each of those sections.
+If your site is only going to have a home page, of a modular type, with different sections (modules), you can automatically make the side menu visible with the name of each of those sections.

-To do this, in the options of the modular page you must activate the option on the Content tab, in the Grav administration.
+To do this, in the options of the modular page you must activate the option `Show navigation on one-page sites`, on the Content tab, in the Grav administration.

 ![One-page Menu](./images/one-page_menu.png)